microsoft/gocosmos/README.md

 **Please note, this is an EXPERIMENTAL non production package.
-We do not provide official support for this package**
+We do not provide official support for this package.
+Please see [SUPPORT.md](SUPPORT.md) for details.**

-**Please use our official package [azcosmos](https://github.com/Azure/azure-sdk-for-go/blob/main/sdk/data/azcosmos/README.md) in production**
+**Our official package [azcosmos](https://github.com/Azure/azure-sdk-for-go/blob/main/sdk/data/azcosmos/README.md) is ready for production use.**

 # gocosmos